twustyles/DuckDuckGo-Tweaks-Clean-Adblock/README.md

 - Resizes AI Chat icon (optional)
 - Offers a simpler DuckDuckGo logo (optional, disabled by default)

-Made for desktop.
+Made for desktop, also works on mobile.
 Not tested with all browsers.